urbanopt/geojson-modelica-translator/README.rst

 If installing this package for development then you must run the `setup.py build` command in order to install the MBL in the right location.

+currently you need python3 and pip3 to install/build the packages.

 .. code-block:: bash

     pip install -r requirements.txt